itrummer/CiceroDBoldVersion/README.md

 ## Environment Setup

-The project is built with [Maven](https://maven.apache.org/), so ensure Maven is installed before continuing.
+The project uses the [sbt](http://www.scala-sbt.org/download.html) build tool, so ensure this is installed before continuing.

-Clone the repository and then import the project into Eclipse or IntelliJ as a Maven project.
-You will now be able to install the required dependencies using Maven, or within your IDE.
+Clone the repository and then import the project into IntelliJ as an sbt project.
+You will now be able to install the required dependencies using sbt, or you can allow IntelliJ to auto-import dependencies.

+To run the project, navigate to the `audiolization` directory and enter the following command in the command line

+`sbt run`

+Open a web browser and navigate to `localhost:9000` to view the app.

 ### CPLEX Setup